SpiNNakerManchester/network_tester/docs/source/api.rst

         Setting this value too small will result in the traffic generator software being unable to meet timing deadlines and thus the experiment failing.
-In practice, 1.5 us is the smallest this can be set but larger values are required if any vertex is the source of many nets or if large numbers of metrics are being recorded.
+In practice, 1.5 us is the smallest this can be set but larger values are required if any core is the source of many flows or if large numbers of metrics are being recorded.

 .. attribute:: Experiment.duration